sudopower/Can-You-Break-Through/README.md

+# ALERT !
+This is not source code for the game.
+It is a game.

 # Can You Break Through ? ʕง•ᴥ•ʔง

 This game is designed to facilitate students to identify communication barriers by observing